JINO-ROHIT/june/README.md

 ## Features
 - Model Compatibility: June supports loading various Hugging Face models seamlessly.
 Users can specify the LLM's name when calling the agent, providing flexibility and the ability to leverage different models based on their needs.
-- Custom Tools: Users can extend June's functionality by creating custom tools by simply inheriting from the Tool base class, allowing for easy integration and expansion of the agent's capabilities.
+- Custom Tools: Users can extend June's functionality by creating custom tools inheriting from the Tool base class, allowing for easy integration and expansion of the agent's capabilities.
 - Strong data validation: June leverages Pydantic for data validation and configuration.
 Pydantic allows for easy definition of data models and automatic validation, making it a powerful tool for handling input data and configurations.

 ## Usage